 Interesting fact: You can actually deduct the cost of meeting with a tax consultant who advises you on which expenses you can deduct.

-It’s known as a “professional services” deduction, and this deductible expense actually applies to a range of professionals who help you manage your business.
+It’s known as a “professional services” deduction, and this deductible expense actually applies to a range of professionals who help with all things small business finance.
 When you hire a business lawyer, CPA, bookkeeper, online bookkeeping service, or tax consultant, their fees qualify as deductible business expenses.

 Caroline Weaver, CW Pencils

 11. Legal fees

 If you hire or retain an attorney to prepare contracts, file trademarks and copyrights, negotiate leases, defend your business in court, or perform other services for your business, you can write off their fees.

 Sometimes customers or clients simply won’t pay for the product or service you already provided.
 It doesn’t matter how many statement reminders you send, you may never get that money.
 These are known as bad debts.

 Bad debts, or uncollectible accounts, are money owed to you by a customer or client that you are unable to collect.
 You can write off bad debts at the end of the first year if it turns out the debt is uncollectible.

 - Credit sales to customers